RoutingKit/RoutingKit/README.md

 }
 ```

 You can get OSM PBF exports from various sources.
 A popular one is [Geofabrik](https://download.geofabrik.de/).
+Another one is [Mapzen](https://mapzen.com/data/metro-extracts/).

 ## Documentation